Freedom in the World

 The UAE has made reforms in recent years to ease procedures for establishing and operating businesses.
 However, the government exercises considerable influence over the economy and is involved in many of the country’s major economic and commercial initiatives.

 Despite a 2006 antitrafficking law and the opening of new shelters for female victims, the government has failed to adequately address human trafficking.
+Migrants in particular are at high risk of being trafficked for the purposes of forced labor and sexual exploitation.

 X = Score Received